reearth/docs.reearth.io/user-manual/getting-started/environment-setting/browser-setup.md

 sidebar_position: 1
 ---

-Re:Earth is an application that runs in a web browser.
+Re:Earth is an application that runs on a web browser.

-It is compatible with all popular desktop OS's (Windows, macOS, Linux, Chrome OS) as well as mobile OS's (iOS, Andoroid) that can run modern web browsers.
+It is compatible with all desktop, OS's (Windows, macOS, Linux, Chrome OS) as well as mobiles, OS's (iOS, Andoroid) that can run modern web browsers.
 ## Internet connection

 Re:Earth requires an Internet connection to operate.
-This means that offline work is not supported at this time.
+This means that offline works are not supported at this time.

 If the Internet connection is lost while using Re:Earth, your changes may not be saved properly.